Paiinxz/Paiinxz/README.md

 </p>

 <p>
-I am Gustavo, a young cybersecurity student at École 2600 and a SOC analyst.
+I am Gustavo, a young cybersecurity student at École 2600 and a SOC analyst. <br>
 Oh!
 And a CTF Player!

 I am passionate about investigating and discovering new topics, so I am training hard to pursue a career I truly love.